-Subject: Rating rationale issued by ICRA Limited
+Subject: Rating rationale

-Pursuant to Regulations 30 and 51 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; this is to inform that ICRA Limited has issued the rating rationale towards reaffirmation of the rating and the outlook for existing as well as enhanced long term and short term credit facilities.
+Pursuant to Regulations 30 and 51 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; this is to inform that ICRA Limited has issued the rating rationale dated 29 December 2023.
 A copy of the rating rationale uploaded at the website of ICRA Limited is enclosed herewith.